KIM KINNEAR, Owner/Artistic Director.

 Lexie is an alumni of PDA where she studied hip hop, ballet, jazz, modern, and tap.
 She has a BS in Expressive Therapies from Lesley University and a dance teacher certification from Dance Teacher University and the University of Las Vegas.
 She has worked at several high schools in the area as a teacher and a choreographer for musicals such as Sweet Charity, As You Like It, Little Shop of Horrors, and Wizard of Oz.
-She wrote and directed our 2017 spring recital “Cinderella” and our 2018 spring recital “Mary Poppins” and is excited for what is to come next!
+She wrote and directed the last 3 years of spring recitals; “Cinderella”, “Mary Poppins” and “Beauty and the Beast” and is excited for what is to come next!
 Lexie’s main focus while teaching is not only to see the kids as technical dancers but as artists and growing adults.
 She continues to learn and grow in her skills as a dancer and teacher by taking classes and learning from her students.
-This will be her 5th year at PDA.
+This will be her 6th year at PDA.

-SYDNEY BAKER, Personal Assistant to the Owner, Birthday Party Coordinator, Ballet, Tap.
+SYDNEY BAKER, Tap Director, Personal Assistant to the Owner, Birthday Party Coordinator, Ballet.